 The health benefits listed here are based on the studies performed by reputable research groups.

-CBD Queen sell CBD oil and E-liquids as food supplements.
-We do not suggest that CBD can cure or prevent illnesses.
+CBD Queen sells products as food supplements.
+We make no medical claims nor do we suggest that CBD can cure, treat or prevent illnesses.

 This will depend on your requirements.
-Some people prefer to add CBD oil to other ingredients or drops under the tongue while others prefer to ingest CBD by vaping.
+Some people prefer to place drops under the tongue or add CBD oil to other ingredients.
+While others prefer to ingest CBD by vaping.

 CBD Oil can also be added to foods/drinks and used in cooking and baking.
-This is a good method of consumption if you do not require immediate effects.
-This will take CBD up to 4 hours to reach your blood stream.
+This is a good method of consumption if you do not require fast effects.

 Vaping E-Liquid provides a more immediate effect in the same way nicotine is consumed in the form of a E-Liquid.
 Studies show that vaping CBD you can increase the amount of CBD absorbed by up to 60%.